 James Gray’s “Ad Astra” puts Brad Pitt in space, with a pleasant and dichotomously different character portrayal than his role in “Once Upon a Time in Hollywood.”
-It’s the most satisfying space-themed film I’ve seen since “Interstellar,” but it’s not without its flaws.
+It’s perhaps the most satisfying space-themed film I’ve seen in a while, but it’s not without its flaws.

 Roy McBride (Pitt) is told that his long-lost astronaut father may still be alive in space near Neptune, and he’s quickly shuttled to Mars to attempt to deliver a message.
 However, the true purpose behind this entire project is hidden by the U.S. Space Command (essentially a militarized NASA), and suddenly Roy is spurred on by the burning need to talk to his father one last time before the organization can blow up his father’s Neptune-adjacent space residence.
 Once this door is opened, there’s no turning back: Roy is on a mission and nothing — or, rather, no one — will get in his way.

 “Ad Astra” is less of a film about space exploration and more of a character study that just happens to be about an astronaut seeking his father.
 But, of course, because it’s set in the future (and in space), it’s complemented by the science fiction label (everything is now compared to “Interstellar”).
 Or perhaps in this case, as much as I hate to say it, it’s instead weighed down by this genre label.
 As a big fan of science fiction, I came into the film with expectations for what it might choose to depict, some of which were fulfilled and exceeded, some of which were never quite reached.

 I’ll admit that I was visually stunned by “Interstellar.”
 When I watched it back in 2014, I was so glad I saw it in theaters — the sheer awe that came with seeing those scenes of space travel and images crafted to be beyond our perceivable dimensions and human experience was unbelievable.